What Does Filing Bankruptcy Do?

 What Does Filing Chapter 13 Bankruptcy Do?

 To be eligible for Chapter 13 bankruptcy, you must have regular monthly income so that you’re able to make your plan payments and your debt must be below the allowed limits.
 Chapter 13 debt limits are subject to change.
-Currently, a Chapter 13 filer must have unsecured debts less than $419,275 and secured debts less than $1,257,850.
-[1]
+Currently, a Chapter 13 filer’s debt (unsecured and secured debt combined) may not exceed $2.75 million, according to the United States Courts website.

 What Doesn’t Filing Bankruptcy Do?

-Not all debts can be discharged through bankruptcy.
-Nondischargeable debts include domestic support obligations (alimony and child support), newer tax debts, certain fines and penalties owed to government agencies, criminal restitution and court fines, personal injury debts arising out of driving under the influence, debts incurred by fraud, (generally) student loans, and other debts specifically listed in the United States Bankruptcy Code as nondischargeable.
+Many, but not all, debts can be discharged through bankruptcy.
+Nondischargeable debts include domestic support obligations (alimony and child support), recent tax debts, certain government fines and penalties, criminal restitution and court fines, personal injury debts arising out of driving under the influence, and debts incurred by fraud.

 Finally, bankruptcy can’t fix your credit overnight.
-Credit repair takes time, but people who file bankruptcy do see an increase in their credit score over the several months after filing and are likely to have a higher credit score one-year post-bankruptcy than when they filed.
+Credit repair takes time, but people who file bankruptcy do see an increase in their credit score over the several months after filing and are likely to have a higher credit score one year after they file bankruptcy than when they filed.
 This is because delinquent accounts of dischargeable debts will have a balance of zero, making your debt to income ratio more favorable.
 In some ways, it looks better on your credit report to get a handle on your debt by filing for bankruptcy than doing nothing to address the problem.

 Bankruptcy isn’t a cure-all for every debt problem, but filing for bankruptcy can be a good option for debt management and financial relief.
 If you’re interested in exploring if bankruptcy is the right option for you, Upsolve offers a free tool that helps people file bankruptcy on their own.
 If you don’t qualify to use the free tool or your case is complex, you can get a free bankruptcy evaluation from a private bankruptcy attorney.